CEO and colleague looking at laptop to send secure communications

 Financial Services

-The Financial Conduct Authority (FCA) mandates firms to implement robust cyber security measures to protect sensitive financial data and maintain market integrity.
+The Financial Conduct Authority (FCA) requires firms to maintain strong cyber resilience and protect sensitive financial data.

 Organisations regulated by The Financial Conduct Authority (FCA) must implement robust cyber security measures to protect sensitive data